top of page

 This article was created by looking back analysing the catalogue of the Charterhouse Classic & Vintage Cars at Haynes Motor Museum against our historical database dating back to 1985.
 We've scanned over 40 auction houses and results from over £20 billion of sold cars around the world to provide context for this Classic & Vintage Cars at Haynes Motor Museum preview.

 The Classic Valuer uses proprietary data and analytics to generate these insights at scale.
-For further information regarding specific lots like the 1971 Jaguar E-Type Series III V12 Roadster Registration numb, please visit the price guides linked below.
+For further information regarding specific lots like the "1997 Aston Martin V8 Coupé Registration number P609 OMJ Chas", please visit the price guides linked below.

 About The Author